apify/apify-client-python/README.md

 We document every user-facing class or method, and enforce that using the flake8-docstrings library.

 The documentation is then rendered from the docstrings in the code using Sphinx and some heavy post-processing and saved as `docs/docs.md`.
-To generate the documentation, just run `./build_docs.sh`.
+To generate the documentation, just run `make docs`.

 ### Release process